Lucky-Kashyap/Learning-Angular-JS/readme.md

 - Inject the new service into HomeComponent

 - In this, you added an Angular service to your app and injected it into the HomeComponent class.

+### Create new Angular JS Project : serviceapp

+- For Understanding services in Angular JS

+- How to use services for better data handling inside application